Covid-19 lockdowns hit Spotify music consumption: Study

-New York, Aug 4 (IANS) The Covid-19 pandemic significantly reduced the consumption of audio music streaming service Spotify in many countries, contrary to anticipation that consumers would be more likely to listen to music at home, according to a study.
+New York: The Covid-19 pandemic significantly reduced the consumption of audio music streaming service Spotify in many countries, contrary to anticipation that consumers would be more likely to listen to music at home, according to a study.

 The study, appearing in the journal Marketing Science, analysed streaming data from Spotify, one of the largest music streaming service providers, for weekly top 200 songs during 104 consecutive weeks between June 2018 and May 2020 in 60 countries.